EP-Guy/ModifiedHankelFunctionsOfOrderOneThird.jl/README.tex.md

 ### Asymptotic expansion

-The asymptotic expansions can be used to estimate _h₁_, _h₂_, and their derivatives, although in general with less accuracy than the power series.
+The asymptotic expansions can be used to estimate $h_1$, $h_2$, and their derivatives, although in general with less accuracy than the power series.
 Two expansions are required depending on the value of `arg z`.
 The existence of two expressions of different forms which represent asymptotically the same integral function is an example of [Stokes' phenomenon](https://en.wikipedia.org/wiki/Stokes_phenomenon).

-The expansion for _h₁_ for -2π/3 < arg _z_ < 4π/3 is
+The expansion for $h_1$ for $-2\pi/3 < \arg z < 4\pi/3$ is

 $$ h_1(z) \approx \alpha z^{-1/4} e^{\frac{2}{3}iz^{3/2} - \frac{5\pi i}{12}} \left[ 1 + \sum_{m=1} (-i)^m C_m z^\frac{-3m}{2} \right] $$